 Some candidates in district and borough councils will argue that pension fund management is not within their remit, as it is delegated to the county level.
 But it is possible for district and borough councils to pass a motion calling on county council pension fund trustees to divest, as Adur and Worthing Council did in December 2019.

+Some councils are further ahead than others on the four pledge areas.
 You can check what climate targets your council has already agreed to, and see how they are performing on partnerships, communication and divestment, by looking your council up on the SECA Survey.
 There’s a tab for each county, and details for every local authority in the South East.

 Many people will be voting early by post this year due to Covid, so we need to get a move on.
 These are the key deadlines: